chinmay23/Boat-Rental-App/ReadMe-4.txt

 Project:
-	1. I enjoyed developing this project.
+Boat rental application which holds boat inventory, rental prices, boat availability, reservations and customer booking information.
-	2. I developed an interactive application to rent a boat for one day.
-We offer same-day booking, no pre-bookings.
-Therefore, reach early and book your boat through our app.
+I developed an interactive application to rent a boat for one day.
+It offers same-day booking, no pre-bookings.
+Therefore, reach early and book your boat through the app.

-I tried my best to cover below-required fields :
+Covered below-required functionalities :
 	1. Code is functional and runs without errors.
-10 points
 	2. Strategy/approach to the project.
-5 points
 	3. Includes at least 5 custom functions, at least 2 functions to include parameters.
-15 points
-	4. Include at least 2 different custom classes (excludes DB base).
-10 points
+	4. Include at least 2 different custom classes.
 	5. Include comments inline to document the code.
-10 points
 	6. Include saving/retrieving data from a database.
-20 points
-	7. Use inheritance with your classes (excludes DB base as this was already provided).
-15 points
+	7. Use inheritance with your classes.
 	8. Include an interactive menu/program to run your project.
-15 points

 Files: DataInteraction.py (holds the interaction of code with the database) and DataManipulation.py (holds actual database code)